Skip to content

 The pipeline can be deleted by issuing the following command:

-kubectl delete -f https://raw.githubusercontent.com/numaproj/numaflow/stable/examples/1-simple-pipeline.yaml
+kubectl delete -f https://raw.githubusercontent.com/numaproj/numaflow/main/examples/1-simple-pipeline.yaml

 Creating an advanced pipeline